acalvino4/craft-easy-image/README.md

 ### ImageOptimize

-nystudio107's image optimization plugin does a lot, including pregenerating transforms, generating placeholders, providing a control panel UI for defining transformsSets.
+nystudio107's image optimization plugin does a lot, including pregenerating transforms, generating placeholders, providing a control panel UI for defining transforms sets.
 Again though, there are some drawbacks and things it misses.

 - Doesn't support generating avif (better compression than webp, and no 'color banding')
 - You're on your own for generating complex `picture` markup mentioned before